aardk/difmap_tutorial/README.md

 This will start a virtual machine and open a shell within the virtual machine over SSH.
 If you get a Docker related error, make sure that Docker Desktop is running on your machine.

-Now start difmap in the data directory:
+Now that you are in the virtual machine, you can start difmap by typing:
 ```
 cd data
 difmap